 The energy transported by the water damages the offensive cells, which in turn causes them to die.
 Over time, the body absorbs the treated tissue as part of the natural healing process, and as it does, symptoms of BPH are relieved.

-Clinical data has shown that the Rezūm Water Vapour Therapy is safe and effective in relieving lower urinary tract symptoms due to BPH without compromising sexual function – and the treatment appears effective for at least two years.
+Clinical data has shown that the Rezūm Water Vapour Therapy is safe and effective in relieving lower urinary tract symptoms due to BPH without compromising sexual function – and the treatment appears effective for at least five years.
 The goal of the treatment is to relieve symptoms so you can get back to your life and resume your daily activities.

-Since use of the procedure is relatively new, there are no long-term studies to show if it will continue to provide effective symptom relief beyond two years.
+Since use of the procedure is relatively new, there are no long-term studies to show if it will continue to provide effective symptom relief beyond five years.
 Until more physicians are trained in the technique, there are a limited number of Canadian clinics where men have access to Rezūm, including SanoMed.

 The CUA describes Rezūm as a new and emerging therapy in the 2018 guideline on male lower urinary tract symptoms/benign prostatic hyperplasia, which states:

 Ablation using the Rezūm® system (uses the thermodynamic principle of convective energy transfer), report significant improvement of IPSS and Qmax at three months and sustained until 12 months with preservation of erectile and ejaculatory function.